As you may know, the RadioKing team moved to a new building in April 2019 which means that we finally have enough room to build our own radio studio!

 To see the complete list, you can follow this link.

-In the next article, we’ll show you the different steps for the construction of the table so be sure to stay tuned!Create your radio station today!
+In the next article, we’ll show you the different steps for the construction of the table so be sure to stay tuned!Follow the next steps in Part 2!